euctrl-pru/airport-dashboard/README.md

 ## Dashboard generation

 The dashboard is generated from a templated Rmd.
-As coded in `build.R`, there are potentially few steps to execute all coded in that script:
+As coded in **`build_dashboard.R`**, there are potentially few steps to execute; they are all coded in that script, more or less like follows:

 1. cleanup `docs/`: remove everything but (favicons and) `images/` and `index.html`